bonsai-rx/machinelearning/README.md

 ### Bonsai.ML.HiddenMarkovModels.Design
 Visualizers and editor features for the HiddenMarkovModels package.

+### Bonsai.ML.PointProcessDecoder
+Interfaces with the [PointProcessDecoder](https://github.com/ncguilbeault/PointProcessDecoder) package which can be used for decoding neural activity and other point processes.

 ### Bonsai.ML.Torch
 Interfaces with the [TorchSharp](https://github.com/dotnet/TorchSharp) package, a C# wrapper around the torch library.
 Provides tooling for manipulating tensors, performing linear algebra, training and inference with deep neural networks, and more.